razielar/forecasting_with_ML/README.md

 * **3)** Backtesting with refit (`Nixtla` strategy).
 * **4)** Backtesting without refit.

+APPENDIX: we can also use backtesting with gap (the predictions that are made during the gap period are not used in the calculation of the error metric).

 ### Backtesting with refit and fixed training size

 Also named: Backtesting with refit and rolling training window.